SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSaintAgent/RegenerateCounters.md

 # NSBatchTaskInfo RegenerateCounters(Bool runAsBatch)

-Regenerate the Saint counters - this can take several minutes
+Regenerate the Saint counters* this can take several minutes

-**Parameters:**
+## Parameters

- - **runAsBatch** If true, then execute the regeneration as a Batch Task; the service call will return immediately.
+* **runAsBatch** If true, then execute the regeneration as a Batch Task; the service call will return immediately.
 Otherwise wait until the task completes, may cause a timeout if called as a Web Service

 **Returns:** NSBatchTaskInfo